-On one hand, it appears that the emphasis on the body in sports diminishes the impact of various social categories, such as gender, class, and race, in favor of the pervasive "everyone can" narrative that characterizes sports activities.
-However, the high intensity demanded by the body, particularly in challenging sports, calls for a critical scrutiny of representations, roles, messages, and the underlying meanings associated with the embodiment of the physical self.
-In fact, the acknowledgment of the significance of bodily practices in sports as an ontological source, coupled with the recognition of the body as an epistemic source, has prompted feminist research to engage in critical reflections on the intersection of body, gender, and sports (Markula, 2003; Young, 1990).
+The high intensity demanded by the body, particularly in endurance sports, calls for a critical scrutiny of the representations, roles, messages, and underlying meanings associated with the embodiment of the physical self.
+In fact, the acknowledgment of the significance of bodily practices in sports as an ontological source, coupled with the recognition of the body as an epistemic source, has led to critical reflections on the intersection of body, gender, and sports from feminist sources (Markula, 2003; Young, 1990).

-The construction of sports as a male-dominated arena, where femininity and athleticism are perceived as opposing elements, underline the claim of feminist research that sports are a political sphere that reflects deep patterns and hierarchical social orders (Hargreaves, 2007).
-For example, the focus of liberal feminism on accessibility and equal opportunities exposed inequalities in resource distribution between men and women, a lack of representation of women in decision-making positions, coaching and leadership roles, and stereotypes that lead to the exclusion of women and their confinement to sports considered feminine.
-Another example is radical feminism, which emphasized sexuality as the central site of control over women through the social construction of heteronormativity and heterosexuality, which demand sportswomen to display their femininity and heterosexual sexuality, while labeling women engaged in sports considered masculine as deviant (Scraton & Flintoff, 2013).
+The construction of sports as a male-dominated arena, where femininity and athleticism are perceived as opposing elements, underline the feminist claim that sports are a political sphere reflecting hierarchical social orders (Hargreaves, 2007).
 Moreover, the intersections of gender with social categories such as class, race, ethnicity, sexuality, and age have also been central to research on "doing gender" in sports as a mechanism of inequality (Schultz, 2011; Ben Dori & Kemp, 2020; Sykes, 2006).

-Influenced by Butler's (1990) work on gender performativity and the notion of gender as a performance, Foucault's (1977) exploration of "technologies of the self," and Merleau-Ponty's understanding of embodiment perception as an active process of the physical body, as well as a means through which the body both interprets and is influenced by the world, there has been recognition of the potential for challenging gender norms, transcending gender boundaries, and forging new definitions of femininity within the realm of sports (Heywood & Dworkin, 2003).
-According to Markula (2003), this potential entails the cultivation of self-critical ethical frameworks, critical thinking, and heightened self-awareness, enabling the reexamination of identity boundaries, the aesthetic construction of the self, and the perceived naturalness of femininity, athleticism, and meritocracy.
-When these conditions are fulfilled, the embodied practices employed by female athletes disrupt normative concepts of femininity and masculinity, facilitating the "Undoing Gender".
-This is achieved by crossing boundaries, reimagining the self, and politically challenging dominant discourses.

-Although this political potential emphasizes the importance of discussing the embodied practices, the academic engagement with women's challenging activities, their experiences, and the struggles they face within gendered spaces, cultural and social structures, from a phenomenological perspective, remains limited.
-This absence obscures the way in which space, both in its material and symbolic dimensions, shapes and determines the social positioning of women and leaves most of the discussion trapped within the liberal discourse that views sports activities as an individual interest, disregarding gender.
+With few exceptions, academic engagement with the women’s experiences in endurance sports and the struggles they face within gendered spaces remains limited.
+This absence obscures the way in which space shapes and determines the social positioning of women, resulting in a liberal depiction of sports in which gender is disregarded.

 Sport and Space